As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 discovering these answers.

-Coaching can be much more powerful in building your confidence and
+Coaching is often much more powerful than mentoring, in building your confidence

-skills, and in arriving at solutions to your challenges that really
+and skills, and in arriving at solutions to your challenges that really work for

-“done”.
-In this environment it can be difficult to feel that you have
+this environment it can be difficult to feel that you have the time to meet with

-you spend your time wisely and have a greater impact in less time.
+your time more wisely and have a greater impact in less time.
+Almost all of my

 Each coaching relationship is different, and as we work together we will learn